Petar Atsev: Biography

 At the Congress of Kyustendil in 1906, Petar Atsev was chosen an additional member of the Central Committee of the IMARO, together with Petko Penchev, Pavel Hristov, Efrem Chuchkov, Argir Manasiev and Stamat Ikonomov.
 In 1907, he participated in the Battle of "Nozhot" (the Knife), together with the voyvodas Tane Nikolov, Ivan Naumov, Mihail Chakov, Hristo Tsvetkov and Mircho Naydov.

 After the Young Turk Revolution in 1908, he was no longer an illegal freedom fighter and settled in Prilep.
 Two years later, he was arrested and for 15 months he was imprisoned in different prisons in Macedonia and Anatolia.
 He was released in the middle of 1911 and settled in Plovdiv, Bulgaria.
-He participated as a volunteer in the Balkan Wars, and also later in the First World War.
+He participated as a Bulgarian Army volunteer in the Balkan Wars, and also later in the First World War.
 Petar Atsev was a member of the Ilinden Organization.
+After the establishment of IMRO (United), an attempt was made to attract him to the organization, but Atsev refused.
 He died in 1939 in Plovdiv.
+On the occasion of his death, the revolutionary Lazar Tomov wrote an obituary on behalf of the Ilinden organization in the magazine Illustration Ilinden, which among other things reads: On April 20 of this year the almost life-long chairman of the congress bureau of the Ilinden Organization was commemorated in the city of Plovdiv.
+On the same day, the radio broadcast the sad news of the death of the great Bulgarian and fighter for the freedom of Macedonia to all corners of the Bulgarian lands.